NEW YORK—October 2, 2009

 With just one month left until the ING New York City Marathon, runners will receive insightful tips about injury prevention, nutrition and tapering from all the speakers.

 If you are interested in attending the event or if you would like to talk with the participating Hospital for Special Surgery experts, please contact Public Relations staff at Hospital for Special Surgery, 212.606.1197.
-We also invite you to contact us throughout the marathon season if you would like to interview members of the HSS Sports Medicine and Shoulder Service team when you are writing and need background on sports medicine and preventing athletic injuries.
+We also invite you to contact us throughout the marathon season if you would like to interview members of the HSS Sports Medicine Service team when you are writing and need background on sports medicine and preventing athletic injuries.